LuxLang/lux/documentation/book/the_lux_programming_language/appendix_d.md

     (let> @ (+ @ @)))
 ```

-`let>` binds the current value piped into it so you can refer to it multiple times within it's body.
+`let>` binds the current value piped into it so you can refer to it multiple times within its body.

 Pretty nifty, huh?